Exercises After Ostomy Surgery: Level 1

 2. Take a few slow, deep breaths.
 Feel your belly rise and fall under your hands.

 3. With your next breath out, gently pull your belly button towards your spine.
-You should feel your abdominal (ab) muscles contract (squeeze).
+Focus on the feeling of your abdominal muscles contracting (squeezing).

 4. With your next breath in, slowly release the contraction and let your belly expand.